Amazing facts about Mt Kilimanjaro

-Uhuru peak is what Kilimanjaro hikers seek to reach.
+Uhuru peak of Mount Kilimanjaro is what hikers seek to reach.
 The highest point of Kibo cone sits at 19,341 feet/5,895 m above sea level.
 Kilimanjaro National Park Authority (KINAPA) demarcated three trails to reach the summit:

 The southeastern trail through Barafu Summit Camp is the second shortest way to the peak.
 It is used by hikers who chose Lemosho, Machame or Umbwe routes for their Kilimanjaro adventure.
 It normally takes from one to two hours less to reach the summit through Barafu than by hiking through Kibo (see below).
 The point at the crater rim is known as “Stella Point” and is often a major milestone on the summit trek.
 A hike to Uhuru from Stella Point is much less strenuous than the first portion of the trek from Barafu Camp up until Stella Point.

 The eastern route, which passes through Kibo summit camp is a bit longer, but not less fascinating!
 When hikers reach the rim they will arrive at a place called Gillman’s point (named after German engineer and explorer of Tanganyika, Clement Gillman).
 Then, trekkers progress to Stella Point, which normally takes about an hour to complete (this shorter distance is one of the small advantages for those summitting through through Barafu Camp.), and then follow the common path to the top of Kilimanjaro - Uhuru Peak.
 Climbers who chose Marangu, Rongai or Northern Circuit route for their trip use this path to reach the summit.